ScottEllisPublic/ScottEllisPublic/README.md

 - Hello, I’m @ellis-Rcode.
-- This is my GitHub for Data Science projects.
+- This is my personal GitHub.